mlswg/mls-architecture/draft-ietf-mls-architecture.md

 without informing all other members.

-Once a Member is part of a Group, the set of devices controlled by the member should only be altered by an authorized member of the group.
+Once a Member is part of a Group, the set of devices controlled by the member can only be altered by an authorized member of the group.
 This authorization could depend on the application: some applications might want to allow certain other members of the group to add or remove devices on behalf of another member, while other applications